PUMAc-Fx: Power Units Made in Aachen - Fuel X

 Design Space Exploration of Advancded-Shaped Film Cooling Holes using the Sherpa Algorithm

-It was a great pleasure meeting you in Seoul.
+It is a great pleasure meeting you in Seoul.

 ISROMAC 2016, Honolulu, 16.
 April 2016

 Conjugate Heat Transfer Simulations for a Film Cooled Nozzle Guide Vane of a High-efficiency, Industrial Gas TurbineThe conjugate heat transfer (CHT) calculation technique is used for the three-dimensional thermal load prediction of an extensively cooled 1st nozzle test vane installed in a highest-efficient industrial gas turbine.
 The utilized numerical model contains all geometrical features (e.g. pin-fins, ribs, impingement sheets etc.) of the real test vane without simplifications.
 The comparison with thermal index paint measurements inside the test engine shows that a qualitatively and quantitatively good agreement between the CHT and the measurements results can be found.
 A consideration of advanced-shaped film cooling holes at the vane platforms also offers high potential to further reduce the material temperatures and decrease thermal stresses by lowering of platform temperatures and homogenization of the temperature distribution.